Did you stop and see our Feature Item right inside our front doors? You don’t want to miss it!

 Henry Knox and George Washington signed this certificate at Mount Vernon in the same year as the drafting of the Constitution and the founding of Owego.
 Note that Washington signed as the Society’s president, but he was not appointed President of the United States until 1789.
 Like the signers of the fateful Declaration of Independence adopted eleven years before, the members of the Society “solemnly pledge[d] to each other our Sacred Honor” and affirmed their faith in American democracy.

-And make sure to visit us and see this piece of history for yourself!
+And make sure to visit us to see this piece of history for yourself!